 Roll-Off Container Guidelines

 We work hard to make sure our roll-off container service is reliable, easy to use, and fits your needs.
-In order to maintain a high level of service, we do have a few roll-off container guidelines we ask that you follow when using our containers.
+In order to maintain a high level of service, we have a few roll-off container guidelines we ask that you follow when using our containers.
 This is nothing fancy, just some ground rules we need to establish to make sure your project, and our job goes as smoothly as possible.

 1. Container Placement Planning